Volker Wissing: Career in state politics

 On the state level, Wissing became chairman of the party's branch in Rhineland-Palatinate in 2011 succeeding Rainer Brüderle.
-He led the Free Democratic Party back into the Landtag of Rhineland-Palatinate in the 2016 state election.
-After coalition negotiations Wissing became Deputy Minister President and State Minister for Economics, Transport, Agriculture and Viticulture in Malu Dreyer's second cabinet.
+He led the Free Democratic Party back into the Landtag of Rhineland-Palatinate in the March 2016 state election.
+After coalition negotiations Wissing became Deputy Minister President and State Minister for Economics, Transport, Agriculture and Viticulture in the Second Dreyer cabinet.

 In 2020 FDP leader Christian Lindner nominated Wissing to serve as General Secretary of the party, succeeding Linda Teuteberg.
-Subsequently, Wissing announced his switch for state politics to the federal arena, announcing his candidacy for the Bundestag in the 2021 federal election.
+Subsequently, Wissing announced his switch for state politics to the federal arena, announcing his candidacy for the Bundestag in the September 2021 German federal election.

-Minister of Digital Affairs and Transport, 2021–present
+Minister of Digital Affairs and Transport, 2021–2025

-On 24 November 2021, Wissing was nominated by the Federal Executive Committee of the FDP for the post of Federal Ministry of Transport and Digital Infrastructure in the designated federal government.
-He took office as Transport Minister on 8 December as the Scholz cabinet was sworn in.
+On 24 November 2021, Wissing was nominated by the Federal Executive Committee of the FDP for the post of Minister for Transport and Digital Affairs in the designated federal government.
+He took office as Transport Minister on 8 December as the Scholz cabinet (the first Traffic light coalition) was sworn in.

-Early in his tenure, Wissing ordered the blocking of German airspace for Russian aircraft in response to the 2022 Russian invasion of Ukraine.
+On 24 February 2022, Russian forces began their invasion of Ukraine.
+Two days later, Wissing ordered the blocking of German airspace for Russian aircraft.

-In July 2022, he delivered his plans to meet emissions reductions targets in the German transport sector, shortly before the deadline.
+In July 2022, Wissing publicly presented his plans to meet emissions reductions targets in the German transport sector, shortly before the deadline.
 The scientific committee tasked with assessing the sufficiency of his proposed measures declared the plan entirely insufficient and decided not even to evaluate it, given there was "nothing to be evaluated".

+In March 2023, Wissing participated in the first joint cabinet meeting of the governments of Germany and Japan in Tokyo, chaired by Chancellor Scholz and Prime Minister Fumio Kishida.
+In October 2023, he joined the first joint cabinet retreat of the German and French governments in Hamburg, chaired by Olaf Scholz and President Emmanuel Macron.

+In November 2024 during government crisis when the FDP withdrew support from the governing coalition, Wissing announced that he would leave the FDP in order to continue his term as Transport Minister.

+He was additionally appointed Minister of Justice on 7 November 2024 after the incumbent FDP minister Marco Buschmann was dismissed by President Frank-Walter Steinmeier upon Scholz' request.